 By Cory on Tuesday, October 15, 2013 at 2:51 PM

 The one thing that came from Big Tex's fiery demise during the final days of 2012's State Fair of Texas -- besides a new, bigger, even creepier version of the iconic statue -- was a steady wave of press for the fair, which pretty much lasted the full 341 days between the 2012 fair's closing and the 2013 fair's opening.

-Maybe it's just because the memories of an ablaze Big Tex are still so fresh, but many regard the incident as one of the low points in the fair's 127-year history.
+Maybe it's just because the memories of an ablaze Big Tex are still so fresh, but many regard the incident as one of the low points in the fair's history since its launch in 1886.
 And, for sure, it certainly put a strange spin on the fair.

 But what you didn't hear about -- the story that didn't make national news -- was just how close the State Fair of Texas came to losing another, perhaps even more treasured icon from its grounds.

 Unlike Big Tex, who only shows his face for 24 days out of each year, the 212-foot-tall Texas Star remains erect year round in Fair Park, a permanent fixture in the Dallas skyline for nearly three decades now.
 But, for a brief time last year, there was serious concern that the Texas Star -- the tallest Ferris wheel in the Western Hemisphere and the cornerstone of the midway since Texas' Sesquicentennial -- might not return to the grounds in 2013.

 As it has a handful of times since its erection in 1985, the contract that allows the private owners of the iconic Texas Star Ferris wheel to operate the ride during the fair's 24-day run came up for renewal after 2012's fair.
 But rather than simply renewing the contract as has been done in years past, Barbara Brown, wife of the wheel's original owner Buster Brown, and her brother Mike Sandefur, who bought a fifty-percent stake in the wheel following Buster's death in an automobile accident in 1990, weren't sure they had the time or energy to continue operating the wheel.